+A secondary source of information has been patents, as made publicly available on the Internet.
-For example, the teardown of medical devices available online releases information about the state of the art in terms of hardware architecture.
-This is mitigated by a low number of occurrence’s, as this activity requires both particular skills and interest in dismantling expensive equipment.

-Alternatively, pieces of refurbished equipment, presenting technologies from the 80’s and 90’s, such as mechanical probes, can provide sensors and ideas from a design perspective, at an affordable cost.
+Teardowns of medical devices available online have also provided information about the state of the art in terms of hardware architecture.
+However, investigations of this kind are relatively infrequent, as this activity requires that researchers have both specific skills and interest in dismantling expensive equipment.
+Refurbished equipment from the 80s and 90s, such as mechanical probes, can be an affordable source of sensors, in addition to providing useful ideas and concept from a design perspective.

-Chip makers, can be considered actors in knowledge and know-how diffusion [Brunner and Com, 2002, Xu et al., 2010], being a major producer of concept and design notes.
-Chip makers also provide guidance on designs [Chu, ], but the integration of these components proves to be challenging.
-For example, datasheets may still be incomplete or erroneous.
-To support the use of these circuits, chip makers also have proposed evaluation kits - but those may be overly complex for a simple hobbyist, and somehow expensive.
+Chip makers can be considered actors in the diffusion of knowledge and know-how [Brunner and Com, 2002, Xu et al., 2010], as they are major producers of concept and design notes.
+Chip makers also provide guidance on designs [Chu, ], but integrating these components can be challenging.
+For example, datasheets may be incomplete or erroneous.
+To support the use of their circuits, chip makers have also proposed evaluation kits – but these may be overly complex for a simple hobbyist, in addition to being somewhat expensive.

-Equipment suppliers, such as Verasonics [Peyton et al., 2017, Wall, 2010, George et al., 2018, Hager and Benini, 2019, Pashaei et al., 2020, Kang et al., 2017, Boni et al., 2018, Wang et al., 2019a, Hager et al., 2017b, Peyton et al., 2018, Assef et al., 2016] or Lecoeur-electronics [LeCoeur, , Tortoli et al., 2009, Zhang et al., 2018, Al-Aufi et al., 2019], Ultratek [Veenstra, , Pérez-Sánchez et al., 2020, Chen et al., 2016, Wang et al., 2019b], Optel [Veenstra, , Scholle and Sinapius, 2018, Ratajski and Trajer, 2017, Nowak and Markowski, 2020], Eurosonic [Vadalma, 2020], Biosono [Biosono, ] or even the Fraunhofer institute [Zimmermann, 2019, Zimmermann, 2018b, Zimmermann, 2018a] provide researchers with similar equipment, making it possible to better understand the required functionalities.
+Finally, equipment suppliers provide researchers with similar equipment, making it possible to better understand the required functionalities.
+They include:

+• Verasonics [Peyton et al., 2017, George et al., 2018, Kang et al., 2017, Hager et al., 2017b]

+• Lecoeur Electronique [LeCoeur, , Tortoli et al., 2009, Zhang et al., 2018, Al-Aufi et al., 2019]

+• Ultratek [Veenstra, , Pérez-Sánchez et al., 2020, Chen et al., 2016, Wang et al., 2019b]

+• Optel [Scholle and Sinapius, 2018, Ratajski and Trajer, 2017, Nowak and Markowski, 2020, Karjalainen et al., 2012],

+• Eurosonic [Jin et al., 2017, Mostavi et al., 2017, Ranachowski et al., 2020, Vadalma, 2020],

+• Biosono [Biosono, ]

+• or the Fraunhofer Institute [Zimmermann, 2019, Zimmermann, 2018b, Zimmermann, 2018a]

+Other suppliers have made smaller contributions to the literature [Ozdemir, 2018], such as Socomate [Gil-Alba et al., 2019], MATEC TB-1000 [KieŃczyński et al., 2017] JSR Ultrasonics [Cramer et al., 2015], or high-speed Dr Hillger’s USPC [HILLGER, 2016].

-2.2 Functional blocks
+3.2 Functional blocks composing ultrasound systems

-The functions required in an ultrasound system are relatively standard, and are depicted in figure 1.
+The functions required in a single-element ultrasound pulse-echo system (shown in Figure 1) are relatively standard and are well described in the literature [Ali, 2008].

-Figure 1: Block Diagram of Single-Element Ultrasound System, showing the functions needed for a simple ultrasound device
+Figure 1: Block diagram of a single-element ultrasound system showing the functions needed for a simple ultrasound device

+.

-These blocks are used to create the pulse-echo pattern that ultimately creates an ultrasound image.
+These blocks are used to create the pulse-echo pattern that ultimately creates an ultrasound image, be in in A-mode or B-mode.

-Figure 2: Pulse Train of a pulse echo device.
-Transmit (blue) and Receive (green) path

-2.3 Earlier works on a simple hardware architecture for ultrasound systems
+3.3 Earlier works on simple hardware architectures for ultrasound systems

-The first research setup appears to date back to 1993 [Jensen et al., 1993], where a Bruel & Kjaer, BK Type 1846 was modified to accept research equipment.
-From then, apart from designing medical probes, several groups of researchers have worked since the early 2000s to design research-friendly equipment.
-Most of these designs are for multi-channel [Boni et al., 2016, Boni et al., 2012, Boni et al., 2018, Qiu et al., 2012, Lévesque, 2011], but other consider single element designs, such as [Carotenuto et al., 2005], or [Richard et al., 2008].
-An interesting modular design was proposed by [Wall, 2010] using a motherboard connected.
+The first reviewed research setup appears to date back to 1993 [Jensen et al., 1993], in which a Bruel & Kjaer, BK Type 1846 was modified to accept research equipment.
+Since early 2000, several groups of researchers have worked on designing and implementing research-friendly equipment.
+Most of these designs are for multi-channel devices [Boni et al., 2016, Boni et al., 2012, Boni et al., 2018, Qiu et al., 2012, Lévesque, 2011], but other authors have considered single-element designs, such as [Carotenuto et al., 2005] and [Richard et al., 2008].
+An interesting modular design was proposed in [Wall, 2010] which has a motherboard connected to the device.
 More recently, [Taylor et al., 2017] also used a beagle bone device.
-[Jonveaux, 2017] proposed an Arduino-like approach to functional blocks, balanced by SNR and cost impacts, which possibly inspired further designs [GoŃabek et al., 2019].
+[Jonveaux, 2017] proposed an Arduino-like approach to functional blocks, balanced by SNR and cost impacts, which may have inspired further designs [GoŃabek et al., 2019].

-2.4 State-of-the-Art and review of the ultrasound hardware designs
+3.4 State of the art and review of the ultrasound hardware designs

-2.4.1 General state of the art review
+3.4.1 Design sources for the state of the art review